robi1970mkd/stibera-commerce/README.md

-# Stibera Super Commerce App
+# StiberaCommerce Final Config

-This is the final deployable version of the Stibera online shop app.
+This is the full configuration for deployment.